jhonleoh/ElevenLabs/SECURITY.md

 - The API key is never transmitted to the client-side code
 - The API key cannot be extracted from your website's source code
-- Cloudflare environment variables are secure at the server level
+- Server-side environment variables remain secure
 - You retain full control of your ElevenLabs API usage

 ## How to Deploy

+### Netlify Deployment

+When deploying to Netlify:

+1. Set the environment variable `VITE_ELEVENLABS_API_KEY` in your Netlify site's environment settings:
+   - Go to Site settings > Environment variables
+   - Add the variable with your ElevenLabs API key

+### Cloudflare Pages Deployment

+When deploying to Cloudflare Pages:

+1. Set the environment variable `VITE_ELEVENLABS_API_KEY` in your Cloudflare Pages settings:
+   - Go to your project in Cloudflare Pages
+   - Navigate to Settings > Environment variables
+   - Add the variable with your ElevenLabs API key
+   - Make sure to set it for both Production and Preview environments

+2. Enable Functions in your Cloudflare Pages project:
+   - In your Cloudflare Pages project settings, confirm that Functions are enabled
+   - The `/functions` directory will be automatically deployed as serverless functions

-When deploying to Cloudflare (or any other platform), you still need to set the environment variable `VITE_ELEVENLABS_API_KEY` in your hosting provider's environment settings.
-The difference is that this variable will now only be accessible to the server-side function, not to any client-side code.
+The difference is that in both platforms, the environment variable will now only be accessible to the server-side function, not to any client-side code.